ganfer/hatespeech-rag/README.md

 Ollama:
 ollama pull mannix/llama3.1-8b-abliterated

+Here’s a corrected version of your description:

-## Create an initial load to chromadb
+## Initial Load to ChromaDB

+Use one of the following scripts:
-Use the CSV or AI Script to update database
+- The `initial_load_csv.py` script imports the CSV file stored in `/data` to update the Chroma database.
+- The `initial_load_ai.py` script prompts Ollama to generate hate speech examples and updates the Chroma database.

 ## Run main.py